Cornus sericea: Distribution and habitat

+In the wild, the species most commonly grows in areas of rich, poorly drained soils, such as riparian zones and wetlands, or in upland areas which receive more than 20 in of annual precipitation.
+More uncommonly, it may be found in drier zones albeit at lesser abundance.
+Red osier dogwood is tolerant of flooding and has been known to survive up to seven years of water above root crown level.
+It occurs from sea level to 3,000 m, but in many areas is most common above 1,500 ft.

 Ecology

 Red osier dogwood provides food and cover for many species of mammals and birds.
 The stems and especially new shoots are browsed by moose, elk, bighorn sheep, mountain goats, beavers, and rabbits, while the fruits are an important autumn food source for bears, small mammals, and 47 different bird species.
 In winter, red osier dogwood is heavily browsed by ungulates; in some areas use exceeds availability and individuals which have not been browsed are rare.
 The shrub is also important for nesting habitat and cover for a great variety of animals.

 Cornus sericea is shade tolerant but prefers intermediate to high light levels.
 It tolerates disturbance well, and appears early in both primary and secondary succession throughout its native range, but especially in floodplains and riparian zones.
 It thrives in fire-disturbed sites, sprouting from seeds or damaged shrubs.

 Although its conservation status is overall secure, it is considered vulnerable in Iowa and critically imperiled in Kentucky and Virginia.